BrianWill/japanese_vocab/README.md

     - Find all homonyms from all possible verb forms

+x Map each story token to a dictionary entry. (map to specific meaning?)
-x Result entries should be sorted on server in order of fewest characters in spelling and/or reading
+X When clicking/hovering on each word in a story, display the definition and kanji. x Result entries should be sorted on server in order of fewest characters in spelling and/or reading